deeplearning540/deeplearning540.github.io/source/lesson03/content.rst

    3. the number of observations that define a neighborhood

-   4. the number of clusters in the dataset
+   4. the number of clusters in the data set

 .. admonition:: Exercise 2